Guidance

 • assistance provided to disabled persons and persons with reduced mobility

-Article 29: information to passengers about their rights
+Information to passengers about their rights

-Railway undertakings and station managers must also inform passengers of the contact details of the Rail Ombudsman.
+Railway undertakings and station managers must also inform passengers of the contact details of Transport Focus and London TravelWatch.
 It is expected that this will be done by using the existing system of advising passengers of the complaints handling procedures as currently displayed on trains, at stations and on websites.
 They should also provide details of the ORR as the enforcer of the regulation.

 Article 26 will be enforced using the normal legal processes for failing to comply with a statutory duty.
-The core test for compliance is the existence of a valid current Police Services Agreement with the British Transport Police Authority.
+The core test for compliance is the existence of a valid current police services agreement with the British Transport Police Authority.

-The ORR has modified licence conditions to make it a requirement for franchise train operators, open access operators and Network Rail to be members of the Rail Ombudsman scheme with other operators required to join from November 2019.
+The ORR modified licence conditions to make it a requirement for passenger train operators and Network Rail to be members of the Rail Ombudsman scheme.
 The Rail Ombudsman’s remit covers complaints about the quality of service.
 It cannot look into complaints about industry policies or regulations but will transfer these cases to Transport Focus or London TravelWatch as appropriate.
-By virtue of the same statutory instrument (SI 2010/1504 Part 3, regulation 18) (PDF, 84KB), Transport Focus and London TravelWatch are designated as the official complaints handling bodies for the purposes of this regulation.

-It should be noted that ticket vendors, railway undertakings, station managers and tour operators are obliged to inform passengers of their rights under this regulation by virtue of article 29.
+It should be noted that ticket vendors, railway undertakings, station managers and tour operators are obliged to inform passengers of their rights under this regulation by virtue of article 29. ##Footnotes

 1. Reasonable will depend on the circumstances.
 Railway undertakings will be expected to behave with a degree of flexibility in respect of their passenger’s individual circumstances.
 However, railway undertakings are not expected to behave unreasonably, for example, where disruption is causing delays to a very large number of passengers, it may not be possible to distribute refreshments to a large number of passengers.
 In such circumstances railway undertakings should put in place reasonable procedures to allow them properly to discharge this duty which may include, for example, a voucher system.